Frequently Asked Questions

 Typical subjects of study are: The Graduated Path to Liberation (lamrim), Generating Bodhicitta, and The Twelve Links of Interdependent Origination.

-4. I want to request a practice from a teacher, e.g. Lama Zopa Rinpoche.
+5. I want to request a practice from a teacher.
 How do I know when I am ready to, and how do I go about requesting such a practice?

 First of all you need to meet the lama to request the practice.
 You can usually contact teachers through their organizations, by attending teachings, for example.
 Often Dharma centers can facilitate a request.
 You can usually visit the center's website for details of their schedule.
-In the case of Lama Zopa Rinpoche or one of his centers, see the FPMT website.
+Find links to FPMT centers, projects and services worldwide on the FPMT website.

 If you feel a particular attraction to certain teachings, either ask the lama before or after class or during a private interview with the teacher.
 If the lama feels you and their other students are not ready for a teaching, then the lama may delay or offer prerequisite teachings.
 It is up to the lama to decide if you are ready for a teaching.
 You don’t determine when you are ready for a teaching; the lama decides that.